CoderDojoTC/thunkable/docs/lesson01/l01-02-adding-button.md

 ### Next Step
 The screen now looks exactly how we want it!
-You can take a look at it by [testing it.](../basics/basics-04-testing-saving.md) Unfortunately, the button doesn't do anything yet!
+You can take a look at it by [testing it.](../basics/basics-04-testing-saving.md) Unfortunately, the button does not do anything yet!
 Click the "Next" button below to program your button.